uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 In domains where SR is not enabled, the MSD defines the maximum label depth {{?rfc8491}}.
 For clarity, we refer to this value as Maximum Label Depth (MLD) in this document.
 The maximum number of LSEs in a specific NAS is referred to as NAS-MLD.
-MLD values may be signaled by the forwarding plane or may be provisioned by the control plane.

 An LSR SHOULD signal the maximum-supported size of a NAS for each scope, i.e., the parameters NAS-MLD^Sel, NAS-MLD^HBH, and NAS-MLD^I2E.
 Those parameters include the Format A, B, C, and D LSEs from {{?I-D.ietf-mpls-mna-hdr}} in a NAS.